GitHubDragonFly/HTML_CSS_JS_Flask/README.md

 # Usage
 All it takes to run this project is to do either of the below listed:

-Even though this is all intended to be used with the `Flask` server, thanks to the [GitHub & BitBucket HTML Preview](https://github.com/htmlpreview/htmlpreview.github.com) you can still preview the [Exercise](https://htmlpreview.github.io/?https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask/blob/main/Files/python/app/templates/Exercise.html) page online and use its fixed menu to access the rest, with the following limitations:
+a) Even though this is all intended to be used with the `Flask` server, thanks to the [GitHub & BitBucket HTML Preview](https://github.com/htmlpreview/htmlpreview.github.com) you can still preview the [Exercise](https://htmlpreview.github.io/?https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask/blob/main/Files/python/app/templates/Exercise.html) page online and use its fixed menu to access the rest, with the following limitations:
  - OrbitControlsGizmo will not work in either GLTF or DAE viewer (check the module "import" console error)
  - GLTF Viewer does allow loading DRACO files but does not allow loading KTX2 textures (check the module "import" console error)
  - DAE Viewer will not allow loading KTX2 textures (check the module "import" console error)
  - The Form entries are set to be handled by the server and will not work in the preview

-And just for convenience, you can access the viewers directly here: [OBJ Viewer](https://htmlpreview.github.io/?https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask/blob/main/Files/python/app/templates/OBJ%20Viewer.html) , [PLY + STL Viewer](https://htmlpreview.github.io/?https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask/blob/main/Files/python/app/templates/PLY%20Viewer.html) , [DAE Viewer](https://htmlpreview.github.io/?https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask/blob/main/Files/python/app/templates/DAE%20Viewer.html) , [GLTF Viewer](https://htmlpreview.github.io/?https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask/blob/main/Files/python/app/templates/GLTF%20Viewer.html)
+And just for the convenience, you can access the viewers directly here: [OBJ Viewer](https://htmlpreview.github.io/?https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask/blob/main/Files/python/app/templates/OBJ%20Viewer.html) , [PLY + STL Viewer](https://htmlpreview.github.io/?https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask/blob/main/Files/python/app/templates/PLY%20Viewer.html) , [DAE Viewer](https://htmlpreview.github.io/?https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask/blob/main/Files/python/app/templates/DAE%20Viewer.html) , [GLTF Viewer](https://htmlpreview.github.io/?https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask/blob/main/Files/python/app/templates/GLTF%20Viewer.html)

-OR with the `Flask` server support:
+b) OR with the `Flask` server support:

  - Download a zip file of this project (or clone the repo), also useful for having the example files available for loading
  - Install `python3` and pip install the `flask` package